Aldo Garzanti: Business career

-Immediately after the war he moved to Milan where he gave up teaching in favour of a business career, becoming the Italian agent for American chemicals producers including Dupont de Nemours and founding his own company, Dott.
+Immediately after the war he moved to Milan where he gave up teaching in favour of a business career, becoming the Italian agent for American chemicals producers including DuPont and founding his own company, Dott.
 Aldo Garzanti Coloranti et Prodotti Chimici, a distribution outlet supplying the textile and leather industries.
 As a result of his success, in 1921 he was able to open his own manufacturing company, SADAF, which produced dyes and chemicals for soaking and tanning hides and leathers.
 In 1932, he widened his interests, opening MIRET specializing in lace and silk.
 The following year he created a model agricultural enterprise in Suvignano, Tuscany but above all, in 1936, he acquired the Treves publishing company which was in difficulty.
 Created in 1861 by Emilio Treves, Fratelli Treves Editori had been a leading publisher not only in Lombardy but throughout Italy.
 After changing its name to Casa Editrice Garzanti, he received support from Benito Mussolini which brought him lucrative commissions from the library authorities, making it one of the top publishing companies in Italy.

 The company suffered during the Second World War when the old Treves printing plant was bombed but Garzanti was successful in rebuilding modern facilities within a year, winning the Roncoroni prize for rapid redevelopment.
 In 1952, suffering from poor health, he retired as managing director of the company but remained chairman of the board.